 In this session we will introduce the course and discuss the format and our expectations regarding your contributions to the different parts of the course.
 In addition, we will also have a detailed discussion of the role of theory in science.
 There are a lot of misunderstandings about the purpose of theory and there are also wrong ideas of what constitutes a good theory.
-We find it very important to present and our views and discuss this topic with you before we start discussing particular examples of theories with you.
+We find it very important to present our views and discuss this topic with you before we start discussing specific theories with you.
 There are no readings for this first session.

-Session 2 (March 2): Transaction Cost Economics (TCE)
+Session 2 (Thursday February 29): Transaction Cost Economics (TCE)